Instant Pot Mississippi Pot Roast

 This post may contain affiliate links.
 Please see our privacy policy for details.

-The most amazing pot roast ever!
-Made in the IP in just a fraction of the time.
-So juicy and melt-in-your-mouth tender!
+This Mississippi pot roast is made in the Instant Pot in just a fraction of the time!
+The meat comes out juicy and melt-in-your-mouth tender!

 Featured Comment

 - Half the cook time.
-With the help of the pressure cooker, the cook time is significantly cut down, locking in moisture and flavor.
+With the help of the pressure cooker, the cook time is significantly cut down, cooking in just 45 minutes and locking in moisture and flavor.

-- Perfectly cooked meat.
-The meat is cooked so perfectly, melt-in-your-mouth tender, literally falling apart with the most heavenly gravy – slightly spicy, tangy and savory.
+- Fall-apart tenderness.
+The meat is cooked so perfectly.
+It’s simply melt-in-your-mouth tender, literally falling apart with the most dreamy gravy that is slightly spicy, tangy, and savory.

 - Low-carb meal.
-Serve with cauliflower rice and an assortment of veggies.
+This pot roast makes for an excellent low-carb meal, especially when paired with cauliflower rice and an assortment of veggies.

 what to serve with mississippi pot roast